Tuesday, August 16, 2011

 algorithms, in the most general sense (from elementary

-mathematics to most abstract theories)
+mathematics to most abstract theories), while

 (c) social automation, consisting of a single-one global